by John Bandler

 Conclusion (and disclaimer)

 Invasive plants are a threat to our environment, public lands, and private property.
-We can be better stewards by learning about invasive plants and controlling them properly.
+Let's be better stewards by learning about invasive plants and controlling them properly.

-Gardening is my hobby, not my occupation, but I have some experience in the field and have done research.
+Hopefully this article helps you learn about invasives faster than I did -- it took me thirty years.
+Gardening is my hobby, not my occupation, but I have some experience in the field and I have researched from what experts have said.
 Feel free to do your own research from respected and reliable sources, including as listed below.

 Additional reading and resources